 ABSTRACT

 The role of term equivalent age (TEA) cranial ultrasound (cUS) for predicting outcome in preterm infants is increasingly recognized.
-However, a detailed quantitative scoring system that allows comparison of groups and comparison to TEA magnetic resonance (MRI) scoring systems is lacking.
+However, a detailed quantitative scoring system that allows comparison of groups and comparison to TEA magnetic resonance imaging (MRI) scoring systems is lacking.
 Eighty-four extremely preterm infants underwent cUS and MRI at TEA. cUS was evaluated using a novel detailed cUS scoring system.
 Agreement between cUS and MRI scores was good.
-Outcome at 30 months corrected was assessed in 66 preterm and 85 term-born infants.
+Outcome at 30 months corrected was assessed in 66 of the 84 preterm and in 85 term-born infants.
 Sensitivity for prediction of cerebral palsy and severe cognitive delay was the same with cUS and MRI, while specificity was slightly higher for MRI.
 Prediction of severe language and motor delay remains difficult irrespective of imaging modality.
-The proposed novel US scoring system is a helpful tool to quantitatively assess cUS at term age and to predict outcome at 30 months.
+The proposed novel cUS scoring system is a helpful tool to quantitatively assess cUS at term age and to predict outcome at 30 months.

 KEY WORDS: brain injury, cerebral palsy, magnetic resonance imaging, neonate, neurodevelopmental outcome, white matter abnormalities, prognosis